-This document is for employers, managers, supervisors, and workers in establishments that serve food and drink in outdoor settings including restaurants, bars, pubs, bistros, coffee shops, cafes, etc.
+This document is for employers, managers, supervisors, and workers in establishments that serve food and drink including restaurants, bars, pubs, bistros, coffee shops, bakeries, cafeterias, food trucks, supermarket food preparation areas, concession stands, etc.

 COVID-19 is a contagious disease caused by the SARS-CoV-2 coronavirus.
 Infected individuals can spread the virus through respiratory particles when they cough, sneeze, breathe, etc. People can become infected when they inhale particles that contain the virus or by touching contaminated surfaces and then touching their face with unwashed hands.